awslabs/aws-lambda-web-adapter/examples/fastapi-response-streaming/README.md

 ## How does it work?

-This example use Anthropic Claude v2 model to generate bedtime stories.
-FastAPI provides the static web frontend and the inference API.
-In FastAPI inference API endpoint, it invokes Bedrock using Boto3, and stream the response.
-Both Lambda Web Adapter and function URL have response streaming model enabled.
-So the response chunks from Bedrock are streamed all the way back to the client.
+This example uses Anthropic Claude v2 model to generate bedtime stories.
+FastAPI provides the static web frontend and an inference API.
+The inference API endpoint invokes Bedrock using Boto3, and streams the response.
+Both Lambda Web Adapter and function URL have response streaming mode enabled.
+So the response from Bedrock are streamed all the way back to the client.

 This function is packaged as a Docker image.
 Here is the content of the Dockerfile.